 The Respondus Monitor service was not found by this court or any court to be in violation of the 4th Amendment of the U.S. Constitution.
 In fact, the Plaintiff argued that LockDown Browser and Respondus Monitor (which were licensed by his university) would have been a superior, less intrusive option for ensuring academic integrity during his online test.
 This lawsuit relates to specific facts of an online test where a student was proctored by university staff using a web conferencing system.

 Q. Does this mean a university cannot require students to show their examination environments to instructors or proctors during a remote exam?

-We do not believe this conclusion to be correct.
 A university has a legitimate need to maintain the integrity of assessments delivered to their students.
-Rather, this decision emphasizes the importance for a university to have a policy that clearly conveys that students may be required to show their examination environments with a webcam during an online test, and that there is consent to it.
+This decision emphasizes the importance for a university to have a policy that clearly conveys that students may be required to show their examination environments with a webcam during an online test, and that there is consent to it.
 There may be other requirements universities choose to implement for online examinations too, such as having proper lighting, being free from distractions, perhaps even wearing proper attire.

-While universities should work directly with their legal counsel to develop their specific policies, Respondus is also taking actions to ensure there is clarity in our terms around what students are agreeing to when they use Respondus Monitor.
+While universities should work directly with their legal counsel to develop their specific policies, Respondus is also taking actions to ensure there is clarity in the terms students agree to when they use Respondus Monitor.
 The exact changes are outlined more fully below.